-Additionally, the counselor on staff is a Biblical counselor, well-trained in the dynamics of Biblical Counseling and working with troubled and at-risk youth.
-Their work is overseen by a Master’s level Counselor.
+Additionally, we employ a licensed counselor who meets with all of our students for Group and then Individual Counseling for those that have been previously diagnosed.
+We also have a Biblical Mentor/Counselor on staff is a Biblical counselor, well-trained in the dynamics of Biblical Counseling and working with troubled and at-risk youth and their families.
+The BIblical Counselor will be meeting individually with your daughter as well as providing the family counseling and workshops.
+Both counselors are overseen by a Master’s level Counselor.
 Teen Challenge USA requires that our Curriculum Coordinator is Nationally Accredited Teen Challenge USA, having met all of the requirements of certification with our national office.

 What if my daughter does not want to go?

 It is understandable that your daughter may not be thrilled to come into our program.
 She likely isn’t thrilled to be going anywhere!
-She was enjoying doing what she was doing and may not have been that motivated to change!
+She was enjoying doing what she was doing and may not be that motivated to change!

 She will be scared, resistant to change and a little defiant.
 That is to be expected.
 Chances are… this was YOUR idea for them and not theirs.
 We ask that the young ladies that come to Bloom agree to comply with the rules of the home and participate fully in the activities of our program.
 They do not have to be happy about it.